 - Our team is provided with the highest quality Personal Protective Equipment available.

 - Due to the additional PPE that our clinical team will be wearing, we will be keeping our office cooler than we have in the past.
 You may want to dress more warmly for your appointment.
 We also have blankets available, which are laundered after each patient use.

-- We have rearranged our reception area and placed social distancing indicators on the floor to make social distancing easy.
+- We have rearranged our reception area to make social distancing easy.

 - We will provide masks for those who choose to wear one.

 - We will provide hand sanitizer in the office for you to use as needed.

 - We provide each patient with protective eye wear for their appointment.
 This eye wear is sterilized after each patient use, but if you feel more comfortable bringing your own, we encourage you to do so.

 - If you prefer, you may wait in your car and we can call you when we are ready to see you.
 If you choose to do this, please call us when you arrive to check in.

 We will continue to closely monitor updates from the American Dental Association, Centers for Disease Control, Occupational Safety and Health Administration(OSHA) and will continue to seek guidance from these agencies and public health officials.
 We will keep you informed of any changes.
 We look forward to seeing you again and are happy to answer any questions you may have about the steps we are taking to keep you, and every patient, safe in our practice.
 To make an appointment, please call our office at 608.467.8022 or visit our website at www.artisandentalmadison.com.
 Thank you for being our patient.
 We value your trust and loyalty and look forward to welcoming back our patients, neighbors and friends.
 Sincerely, Dr. Nicole Andersen and Team